 Much like fixing the problems in the healthcare industry, solving the student loan crisis is an incredibly difficult undertaking.

-Americans owe approximately $1.5 trillion on their student loans and the price of a college education continues to balloon.
+Americans owe nearly two trillion dollars on their student loans and the price of a college education continues to balloon.
 Solving a problem of this magnitude is not a simple fix.

 Student Loan Borrowers

 The most obvious stakeholder in solving the student loan crisis is the people saddled with student debt.

 With over 40 million Americans dealing with student debt, it is a very large group.
 It is also worth noting that the average borrower age continues to increase due to parental borrowing for children, as well as larger loan balances to pay off.